 The most effective way of pitching with your SEO proposal is through storytelling.
 Notice how the proposal above is arranged in a logical manner and doesn’t simply jump to the timeline and deliverables section.

 When you pitch using an SEO proposal, don’t jump into the details of your service without explaining the value it offers.
 If you do, you’re giving prospects an opportunity to jump into objections early on.
-Let your client view themselves as the “hero” and you’re there to help them strategize and execute their SEO plan that enables them to win more business.
+Let your clients view themselves as the “hero” and you’re there to help them strategize and execute the SEO plan that enables them to win more business.

 Provide Supplementary Documentation